I do not feel guilty when I say this. I have absolutely no patience for anti-vaccination advocates.

 I would really like to see how you justify that.

 One other argument that seems to be common with anti-vaxxers is the classic “vaccines cause autism.”
-I really thought that everyone finally learned that the entire “study” was fake and the “doctor” who spread the lies was put in prison, but unfortunately people just hate fact-checking.
+I really thought that everyone finally learned that the entire “study” was fake and the “doctor” who spread the lies had his license revoked, but unfortunately people just hate fact-checking.

 I see people scream at journalists about spreading fake news when they’re the ones still believing the fake news.
 It also makes me so mad that you would rather not vaccinate your child out of fear of “making them autistic.”
 You’d rather put a vulnerable human life in danger and potentially let them die an early death?
 You’d rather a dead child than an autistic one?
 I really hate to be harsh, but honestly, just say you hate people with autism.
 It’s a lot easier and doesn’t infect children with preventable diseases.